 Snowflake vs. BigQuery Pricing: The Bottom Line

-BigQuery is the clear winner versus Snowflake in terms of storage prices: $20 vs. $23 for 1 terabyte of data per month.
-But with compute costs taken into account, BigQuery could end up being the more expensive solution.
+BigQuery is the winner versus Snowflake in terms of storage prices: $20 (uncompressed) vs. $23 (compressed) for 1 terabyte of data per month.
+But with data compression & compute costs taken into account, BigQuery could end up being the more expensive solution.

 Snowflake’s time-based pricing model likely makes it the better option for users who need constant runtime, or who will be executing hundreds or thousands of data-heavy queries every day.
 On the other hand, BigQuery’s query-based pricing model will be more cost-effective for users who do a lot of data mining, or who see spikes in their processing activity throughout the day.